Computer

 Software Management

 I use portage for managing most software that I have installed.
-If I need something that is not available through the official sources, I either check the overlays or git clone the repo and link its binary manually to /usr/local/bin.
+If I need something that is not available through the official sources, I either check the overlays or git clone the repo, build it myself, and link its binary manually to /usr/local/bin.
 Often times I install Rust tools using cargo, since it’s a pretty solid package manager.
 Go tools are a bit complicated to go install and keep up-to-date, but I have my .zshrc functions that help me with that.
 When I need Python or Ruby tools, I usually installed them through Portage because everything else is a PITA.
 For Node.js I use NPM, although I rarely use Node.js tools.

 CLI / TUI

-I have a separate list with most of the command line tools that I used.
+I have a separate list with most of the command-line tools that I used.

 GUI